david-cattermole/animCurveMatch-maya/README.md

 ## Limitations and Known Bugs

-- Undo is not yet supported.
+- Adjusting Tangent Weights does not currently work.
-- No ability to create a new curve, we always modify the destination curve.
+- Adding or removing keyframes is not supported.